NEW Highlands of Scotland Grand Photo Tour 15th – 20th August 2022 6 days – £1795.00 (deposit £200.00) 5 places available – 1 place left Book now

-This Scottish Highlands Grand Photo Tour focuses on four very distinctive, less visited, but no less dramatic parts of the Highlands.
+This Scottish Highlands Grand Photo Tour focuses on four very distinctive, less visited but dramatic parts of the Highlands.

 Theres also a little history in the mix with a visit to Culloden Battlefield and its excellent visit centre experience and an evening exploring the shores of Loch Ness.

 The combination of quieter locations will provide you, the Highland guest with a much more rewarding experience while photographing some of the beautiful locations that majority of visitors miss or don’t even know exist.

 The Cairngorm National Park

 The Cairngorm National Park is the UK’s largest and sits to the east of the Great Glen in the Scottish Highlands, south of Inverness.

 You’ll explore and photograph several aspects close to its western boundary including the mountain plateau from Loch Morlich, which dominates the area.

 Walking to several vantage points you’ll capture its deep glacier carved glens and high summits.
 Most of the UK’s highest mountains are in the national park which is dotted with both pine and deciduous woodland where some of the well known but shy wildlife such as pine martin and mountain hare call home.
 The Heather clad hills will also be in full bloom at this time of year which adds to the spectacle.